Travelgate/documentation/kb/faqs/glossary.md

 A specified duration that limits how long a process or operation should take before being halted automatically.

 - **Traffic Optimizer**
-Intelligent optimization tool offered by TravelgateX that aims to improve the Look-to-Book (L2B) ratio, reduce unnecessary search traffic, and cut costs for connections using the Hotel-X Buyers API.
+Intelligent optimization tool offered by Travelgate that aims to improve the Look-to-Book (L2B) ratio, reduce unnecessary search traffic, and cut costs for connections using the Hotel-X Buyers API.

-- **TravelgateX Academy (TGX Academy)**
+- **Travelgate Academy (TGX Academy)**
 Training videos and resources for users.

 - **TTV (Total Transaction Value)**
-It refers to the total value of sales transactions over a certain period, including the sum of all transactions processed through the TravelgateX platform.
+It refers to the total value of sales transactions over a certain period, including the sum of all transactions processed through the Travelgate platform.

 - **Status (rel.
 Book and Cancel)**
 Booking or Cancel status indicator.

 - **Status Page**
-Page showing real-time information on the status of various TravelgateX services.
+Page showing real-time information on the status of various Travelgate services.

 - **Timezone**
 Time standard for local time calculation.